Nazem Kadri Game Preview: Flames vs. Sabres

 Kadri Stats vs. the Sabres in 2022-23

-- The Sabres ranked 26th in goals against, allowing 297 total goals (3.6 per game) in league play.
+- The Sabres ranked 26th in goals against, allowing 297 total goals (3.6 per game) in NHL play.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.